HIXMAN/test-driven-development-example/README.md

 We have created our new test for the new funcionality lets fix it declaring the new class needed check ImageParser.php

+##STEP 7

+###More coding flow structures

+We have a new class that will wrap our new functionality but it still does not do anything lets give it some meaning. check ImageParserTest.php